kossnocorp/frames/doc/core/state.md

 # Frames.State

-State is of of the base Frame classes.
+State is one of the base Frame classes (along with Frames.Class and Frames itself).
 It represents finite state machine.

 ## Usage